netvarun/brodb/README.md

     (error) not found
     redis 127.0.0.1:2666>

-or use client.js example to use node.js client api for redis:
+or use client.js example to use node.js client api for redis and extend it to use extra commands 'txn' and 'cs':

     node client.js
     Reply: OK
     err null res lasdfadf
+    key a

 alternatively, to run a rest server: